 Where to Stop

-This little-known, 725-acre nature preserve south of Leesburg features more than 20 miles of marked trails through dense woodland in the rolling hills and valleys along Goose Creek.
-Hikers will see a diverse range of forest wildlife and natural flora, protected due to the Nature Preserve designation.
-In 2016, goats from Willowsford Farm were guided through the preserve to manage unwanted vegetation.
+This little-known, 725-acre nature preserve south of Leesburg features more than 20 miles of marked trails through dense woodland in the rolling valleys along Goose Creek.
+Hikers can see diverse forest wildlife and plant life.
+To assist in preservation, in 2016, goats from Willowsford Farm were guided through the preserve to manage unwanted vegetation.

 Where to Stop